School Mandarin Trip to Beijing

 Beijing’s Summer Palace is one of the loveliest royal parks you are ever likely to set your eyes on.
 Created in the 18th century for the imperial family to relax and entertain in, the park is vast and offers a collection of exquisite palaces, gardens and lakes.
 A UNESCO World Heritage Site, the Summer Palace can be found in the Haidian district of the city and consists of over 3,000 man-mad...

 The Great Wall of China stretches 5,500 miles across northern China, from Shanhaiguan in the eastern province of Hebei, to the western city of Jiayuguan in Gansu province.
-Construction began in 3rd century B.C. and continued right up until 17th century A.D.
+Construction began in the 3rd century B.C. and continued right up until the 17th century A.D.
 This incredible feat of human engineering is a must-see for all who visit China.
-Although not actually visible from space, the wall is still a...
+Although not actually visible from space, the wall i...

 The Ming Tombs are a collection of 13 imperial tombs of Ming dynasty emperors.
 This is a fantastic visit for learning more about Chinese culture, as the layout and design of the tombs was heavily influenced by feng shui.
 The idea was to create a harmony with nature and with God.
 The first tomb was built in 1409 on the orders of the Yongle Emperor and his successors continued to be buried there for...

 A Chinese acrobatic show is something that must not be missed by any visitor to Beijing.
 China has many world class acrobatic troupes, due to nearly every province and major city having their own.
 Children are selected to be trained as performers from a young age.
 In Beijing one can see breath-taking acrobatics, some of which can be so demanding in the timing and balancing sk...

 Beijing Rainbow Hotel